 - Demonstrated willingness to work collegially and work through disagreements

-Time Requirements: The work load varies over a two-year cycle.
+The workload varies over a two-year cycle.
 During the year following a meeting of the General Assembly, the time requirements are light, and the work can be accomplished in a couple of conference calls, which may take from 2 to 5 hours each.

 In addition to attendance at meetings, the work of the committee includes extensive preparation in the form of research and writing of draft responses to proposed constitutional amendments and requests for interpretation by the General Assembly.
 Assignments need to be completed and submitted before each meeting.

-Nominated by GANC: 9 At-Large - One six-year term.
+Nominated by the GANC: Nine (9) At-Large – One six-year term.

 The Advocacy Committee for Racial Ethnic Concerns (ACREC) works with the General Assembly, the Presbyterian Mission Agency Board and its staff, the Office of the General Assembly, and other entities related to the General Assembly to keep a strong prophetic voice for racial justice before the church.
 The committee has access to the Presbyterian Mission Agency Board and the General Assembly directly by means of reports, resolutions, and advice and counsel.